I’ve had trouble writing over the last few months. It’s not writer’s block, though; I haven’t even been trying to write.

 I don’t have to decide to put it away.
 It’s an established step in a larger process: I do it “on the way” to something else.

-This is what some smart people call a habit trigger: a thing or event in our environment or our behavior that cues us to do something else.
+This is what James Clear calls a habit trigger: a thing or event in our environment or our behavior that cues us to do something else.
 Think “socks and shoes” — those are actually two distinct acts, but we’ve combined them as a cultural routine: putting on socks triggers putting on shoes.

 So if I want to be consistent as a writer, I don’t need to decide to write every day.
 I need to make sure that writing is part of what I do every day.

 This is my first objective: I need a writing trigger.

 Do the more demanding thing first.

 The two things I struggle most to stay consistent with are writing and going to the gym.

 These are both things that I like, and that make me feel good when I stay consistent with them.
 But they’re also things that cause me discomfort.3 So if I give myself an out, it’s very easy for me to take it — even though I know blowing off a workout or writing session will make me feel worse.

 I also know that there’s a strong correlation between the number of hours I’ve been awake and the number of excuses I’ll make to avoid things that aren’t comfortable and easy for me.
 This is due to willpower fatigue.4